Labraheeler

 Labraheelers are athletic dogs, and both of their parents are working dogs.
 Therefore, the exercise requirements of this dog are high.
 This dog loves to hike, swim, jog, and work.
 They are also masters of several activities like flyball and agility.

-A Labraheeler puppy is adorable and would need a lot of your time and energy as it grows.
-They should be introduced to a social circle very early on in life to help them avoid being hostile towards strangers and other pets.
+A Labraheeler puppy is adorable and will need a lot of your time and energy as it grows.
+They should be socialized very early on in life to help them avoid being hostile towards strangers and other pets.

 You would need to feed a Labraheeler puppy smaller amounts of food spread across multiple meals as their tiny stomachs cannot take a lot of food at once.